alexisakers/BulletinBoard/README.md

 ## Creating Custom Items

 To create custom bulletin items, create a class that implements the `BulletinItem`.
+To learn with a concrete example, you can read the implementation of `PageBulletinItem`.

 ### Conforming to BulletinItem

+To conform to this protocol, you need to add the required properties and implement two methods:

+#### `makeArrangedSubviews()`

+This method should return all the elements to display on the card.

+Please note that the `alpha` and `isHidden` properties will be ignored.

+#### `tearDown()`

+In this method, clear all the resources allocated for the item (such as notification observers or button targets).
+After this method is called, the `manager` will be set to `nil` and the arranged subviews will be hidden and removed from the card.

 ### Generating Standard Views

-Even though you are creating a custom card, you may still want to display some standard elements, such as title labels or action button.
+Even though you are creating a custom card, you may still want to display some standard elements, such as title labels or action buttons.

 To generate standard elements, use the methods of `BulletinInterfaceFactory`: